Skallaturi/hephaistos-importer/README.md

 I plan to have this plugin integrate with other Starfinder projects for Obsidian.
 Please bring any to my knowledge.

 I also want to provide some kind of css template for better access to the fields.
 Maybe using another plugin.

+## Contact

+Developer of this plugin is Tore Sæderup.

+E-mail: tore@saederup.net

+Or tag @Skallaturi on the Obsidian Discord, Obsidian TTRPG Discord, or Starfinder Discord